ScanVan/sfs-framework-example/README.md

 # Overview

-This repository holds a small _spherical images_ dataset used as an usage example of the _Structure from Sphere_ framework in [this repository](https://github.com/ScanVan/sfs-framework).
-Its contains the images dataset, the _YAML_ configuration file needed to run the framework on the image and all the obtained framework result, including the framework logs.
+This repository provides the example dataset of _spherical images_ used to illustrate the _spherical framework_ of the _ScanVan Project_ that deduces three dimensional models from the images.
+Its contains the images dataset, the _YAML_ configuration file needed to run the framework on the images and all the obtained framework results, including the framework logs.

 # ScanVan Project